amine-abdeljaoued/PoXemon/Project_Report.md

 Then they told us that what they had was ready.
 As the responsible of the git repository, I linked their work with ours.
 I first thought a lot on paper on the best way to do it.
 Then I did it.
 As the Git master, I also had to fix the problem of the team sometimes regarding branches, wrong manipulations…
 Finally after having linked the work, I implemented a subclass of NPCs for opponent trainers with whom we could fight.
 With Benjamin, I put some where needed for the scenario.

+This project was a wonderful experience.
+I can say that it's the first time that I was involved in a long-term project in which I worked a lot regularly.
+The progress we made were truly satisfying along the way, and I had the chance to be with an awesome team.
+I believe that now I know what's necessary to make a good CS project, both in pure coding and structural/ team work aspects.

 ### Arthur Collette (Map Team, Map manager):